DragonJoker/Castor3D/doc/Castor3D/SceneFile-English.md

   - *additive* : Source and destination colour values are added.
   - *multiplicative* : Source and destination colour values are multiplied.
 - **alpha_func** : func : *value* ref-val: *real*
-  Defines the way alpha rejection is applied to the texture.
+  Defines the way alpha rejection is applied to the pass.
 The second parameter is the reference value used in alpha rejection function.
 The first parameter values can be :
   - *always* : The sample colour is always applied.
   - *less* : The sample colour is applied if its alpha component is less than the second parameter.
   - *less_or_equal* : The sample colour is applied if its alpha component is less than or equal to the second parameter.